CADViewer/cadviewer-testapp-react-01/README.md

 ## CADViewer Install instructions - React JS

+1: Install a sample React App implementing CADViewer API and Canvas: *npm i cadviewer-testapp-react-01*

+As an alternative:

-Install CADViewer from: *npm i cadviewer* , see: https://www.npmjs.com/package/cadviewer
+2A: Install CADViewer from: *npm i cadviewer* , see: https://www.npmjs.com/package/cadviewer

-Install a React App implementing CADViewer: *npm i cadviewer-testapp-react-01*

-There are some general image and XML configuration files that CADViewer needs during execution, please download [react_public_folder_cadviewer_6_4.zip](https://cadviewer.com/downloads/handlers/reactjs/react_public_folder_cadviewer_6_4.zip) and place in your React /public/ project folder.
+2B: There are some general image and XML configuration files that CADViewer needs during execution, please download [react_public_folder_cadviewer_6_4.zip](https://cadviewer.com/downloads/handlers/reactjs/react_public_folder_cadviewer_6_4.zip) and place in your React /public/ project folder.
 (These files are included in this download)

+For both methods 1: and 2: , then do the following:

 Download the Node JS CAD Conversion server (or alternatively PHP, .NET or Servlet implementations):  Go to:  https://cadviewer.com/download/, register and receive email and then download from **CADViewer Handler/Connector Scripts**.